Korijn/keycmd/README.md

 This enables you to store sensitive data such as authentication tokens and passwords in your OS keyring, so you no longer need to rely on insecure practises such as `.env` files, or pasting secrets into your terminal. 😱

-The most common use case is to load credentials for package managers such as pip, npm when using private package indexes, such as Azure Artifact Feeds.
+The most common use case is to load credentials for package managers such as pip and npm when using private package indexes, such as Azure Artifact Feeds.
 Another common use case is docker build secrets.

 ## Usage